Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Discussion

-\textbf{Synthetic Data for Hyperparameter Tuning:} We found that the synthetically generated fault data can be used for hyperparameter tuning.
-This is an additional key advantage of the proposed data generative approach for practical applications.
-Since the classification performance of the \textbf{Baseline} method in the target domain is highly dependent on the chosen classifier architecture (see evaluation in \secref{sec:HPResults}), synthetic fault data can support in selecting the optimal architecture.
+\textbf{Synthetic Data for Hyperparameter Tuning:} We found that the synthetically generated fault data can be used for hyperparameter tuning; potentially even for any DA model.
+This is an additional key advantage of the proposed data generative approach for practical applications compared to feature alignment methods for DA with label space discrepancies.
+Since the classification performance of the \textbf{Baseline} method in the target domain is highly dependent on the chosen classifier architecture (see evaluation in \secref{sec:HPResults}), synthetic fault data can support in selecting the optimal architecture without relying on labels in the target domain what are usually not available in real applications, especially safety-critical ones.
 The discrepancy of the performance is also observed in the literature, where the hyperparameter search resulted in different architectures and hence, different \textbf{Baseline} results on exact same tasks but with different hyperparameters of classifier architectures.
 For example, \citet{wang2020missing} reported a mean performance $99.78\%$ on the domain shift $2\rightarrow3$, whereas \cite{li2020deep} reported a baseline performance of $92.2\%$ using a different classifier architecture.
 The impact of the architecture choice or hyperparameter setting on the classification performance in the target domain is even larger than the relative improvements reported by other DA approaches.
 This emphasizes the importance of hyperparameter tuning including the choice of the network architecture for the task of DA.
 In absence of fault target data, there is no possibility to tune these hyperparameters with respect to the classification task in the target domain.
 If, however, synthetic data is available that represents the real target data well, the data can be used for validation.
 Herein lays one major benefit of the proposed data generative approach \textit{FaultSignatureGAN}.
-Although a proof of optimality is impossible (as the real target data has not been observed), the synthetic data does provide a better indication of which hyperparameters to choose compared to the hyperparameter choice based on the source dataset performance or even a random choice.
+Although a proof of optimality is impossible (as the real target data has not been observed), the synthetic data provides a better indication of which hyperparameters to choose compared to the hyperparameter choice based on the source dataset performance or even a random choice.